Contact Info

 Just as each horse is an individual, each case is different.
 In my experience, not all horses will display obvious signs of discomfort when they need dental attention.

-I also allow plenty of time per patient so I can give them my full attention in a calm and relaxed manner and have therefore been able to treat many horses who previously had to be sedated for dental work.
+Keeping everything stress free for both owner and horse is the main aim of the session.
+Many owners who are new to dentistry can feel anxious about what it involves but be assured most horses don't even bat an eyelid.
+Treatment usually takes 30 - 45 minutes but I allow plenty of time per patient so I can give them my full attention in a calm and relaxed manner.
+I have been able to treat many horses who previously had to be sedated for dental work.
 This in turn lowers the cost for the owner, as it reduces the expense of calling a veterinary surgeon out to sedate.